francois-le-ko4la/cv/README.md

 > EMC SE 2014,
 > VCE

-## FORMATION
+## 🎓 EDUCATION
 ![Alt ESME](https://raw.githubusercontent.com/francois-le-ko4la/cv/master/logos/ESME.png)
 - 1998/2003 – __ESME Sudria__ (Member of the consortium of the best French Schools in Engineering and Business « Grandes Ecoles ») – Master's degree / Engineer's degree in computer information systems
 - 1998 – French high-school diploma - Baccalauréat S (Scientific)

-## WORK EXPERIENCE
+## 💻 WORK EXPERIENCE
 ![Alt SFR](https://raw.githubusercontent.com/francois-le-ko4la/cv/master/logos/rubrik-150.png)
 - 2019-2021 – RUBRIK – Channel SE
-> Presented new offers and update to the partners<br />
+> Presenting new offers and update to the partners<br />
-> Build a contact list to follow up the partner skills<br />
+> Building a contact list to follow up the partner skills<br />
-> Promoted, organized and delivered official training<br />
+> Promoting, organizing and delivering official training<br />
-> Followed up the partners and provided answers according to their needs<br />
+> Following up the partners and provided answers according to their needs<br />
-> Promoted and participated in marketing events (CRIP)<br />
+> Promoting and participated in marketing events (CRIP)<br />
-> Did newsletter to emphasize the important news<br />
+> Doing newsletter to emphasize the important news<br />
-> Participated in Channel SE team to suggest ideas and share our experiences
+> Participating in Channel SE team to suggest ideas and share our experiences

 - 2018-2019 Account SE
 > Worked with the sales team to understand technical & business requirements, develop selling strategy and design